bryanmikaelian/bryanmikaelian/README.md

 😄 Pronouns: He/him

-For my day job, I am a Staff Backend Engineer working at Netlify.
+For my day job, I am a Senior Engineer working at 1Password.
+We are [hiring](https://1password.com/careers), so ping me if you are looking for a referral!

 I am usually hacking on something with Clojure or Clojurescript.
 I am a big fan of networking protocols and obscure RFCs.